Tirito6626/bash2json-documentation/src/content/docs/bash2json/guides/installation.md

 description: bash2json installation
 ---

-So you came here to install and use this (not) beautiful tool
+So you came here to install and use this (not) beautiful tool...

 ## 1. Method: Clone the repository
-Just run
+Clone the repositoty using git:
 ```bash
 git clone https://github.com/Tirito6626/bash2json
 ```